sourcecred/template-instance/README.md

   ]
 }
 ```

+### Optionally use our CSV Grain Integration
+Instead of doing Grain balance accounting in SourceCred, you can instead make Grain distributions output CSV files to directly send payouts to participants using Disperse.app or Gnosis Safe CSV app.
+To try this out, see: https://sourcecred.io/docs/guides/csv-grain/

 ## That's it!
 You've set up a SourceCred instance!
 We'd love to know you're out there. _**Introduce yourself and link your repository**_ on our [Discord](https://sourcecred.io/discord) or @ us on [Twitter](https://twitter.com/sourcecred).